Finding an ACA-Qualified Health Insurance Plan

 All of these plans provide coverage for the 10 essential benefits, but out-of-pocket costs differ.
 Lower-level plans like the bronze plans have lower premiums but higher deductibles and co-pays.
-In other words, the monthly costs for these plans are more affordable, but you will have to pay 40% or more for healthcare services.
+You will pay more in medical bills with the Bronze plans, however, the monthly costs for these plans are more affordable.
+Bronze plan’s you will have to pay 40% or more for healthcare services.
 On the other hand, if you have a gold plan, you pay more each month for your coverage, but you will only pay 20% of your medical costs.
 In Nevada in 2020, the average person with a bronze plan pays $307 per month and $482 per month for a gold plan.

 Finding Affordable Health Insurance with Nevada Insurance Enrollment

 Health insurance costs are calculated based on numerous personal factors and vary widely from one person to another, so your monthly premium may be lower or higher than average.
 A health insurance agent at Nevada Insurance Enrollment can help you find a health insurance plan that meets your needs and budget.

 Read More: Health Insurance in Las Vegas, Nevada

 Serving Las Vegas, Henderson, North Las Vegas and the entire state of Nevada

 Enter a search term here